Dehydrated Unstuffed Peppers – Making Dehydrated Meals for Camping

 Compared to the local big box stores, Amazon has the best prices for the name-brand 1-quart zip-top bags.
 So says the 20,000 plus Amazon customer reviewers who took the time to leave feedback.
 The rough edges and sharp ends of homemade dehydrated ingredients very often compromise generic zip-top bags.
 Quality zip-top bags are a necessity when making dehydrated meals for camping.

 Be sure to include a short note with the name of the dish and detailed preparation instructions.
-We have included detailed preparation instructions at the end of this page.
+We have included detailed preparation instructions for this dehydrated unstuffed peppers recipe at the end of this page.

 Optimize Food Protection for Storage and Travel